-IN WITNESS WHEREOF, the parties hereto have executed this Agreement as of the c --
+IN WITNESS WHERE E OF , the i parties hereto have executed this Agreement as of the date first written above.

 GENERAL PARTNER:

 DCP MIDSTREAM GP, LP

 By: DCP MIDSTREAM GP, LLC

 By:

 Name: Title:

-Title:

 ORGANIZATIONAL LIMITED PARTNER:

 DUKE ENERGY FIELD SERVICES, LLC

-By:
+Ву:

 Name: Title:

 LIMITED PARTNERS:

 All Limited Partners now and hereafter admitted as Limited Partners of the Partnership, pursuant to powers of attorney now and hereafter executed in favor of, and granted and delivered to the General Partner or without execution hereof pursuant to Section 10.2(a) hereof.

 DCP LP HOLDINGS, LP

 By: DUKE ENERGY FIELD SERVICES, LLC

-By:

 Name: Title:

 A-75

-EXHIBIT A

-to the First Amended and Restated Agreement of Limited Partnership of DCP Midstream Partners, LP
+EXHIBIT A to the First Amended and Restated Agreement of Limited Partnership of DCP Midstream Partners, LP